Grassland Groupies

 The second Bee Fest was even bigger than the first, with more vendors, more education partners, and over 750 people attending in the 3 hours.

-Wichita raised hundreds of dollars to support locally sourced, public pollinator gardens in the metropolitan area, and our volunteers had nearly as much fun as attendees.
+You helped us raise hundreds of dollars to support locally sourced, public pollinator gardens in the metropolitan area, and our volunteers had nearly as much fun as attendees.